Edward H. Hurst: Postwar service

 Hurst was ordered to the United States and spent some time with recovery in the naval hospital.
 He was subsequently ordered to Washington, D.C., and attached to the Division of Plans and Policies at Headquarters Marine Corps.
 Hurst served under Brigadier General Gerald C. Thomas in this capacity and later served as Marine Corps liaison officer with the Secretary's Committee of Research on Reorganization in the Office of the Secretary of the Navy under James Forrestal.

 While in this capacity, Hurts was a member of the so-called "Chowder Society", a special Marine Corps board under general Thomas, which was tasked by Commandant Alexander Vandegrift to conduct research and prepare material relative to postwar legislation concerning the role of the Marine Corps in national defense.
 Due to cuts in Marine Corps budget, the threat of merging of the Marine Corps into the United States Army, was more realistic.
 Also thanks to his work, he is one of the few men who helped the future of the Corps.

-During his assignment with that board, Hurst had the opportunity to cooperate with great names of modern Marine history such as: Merrill B. Twining, Victor H. Krulak, Merritt A. Edson, Robert E. Hogaboom, James E. Kerr, James C. Murray, Jonas M. Platt, DeWolf Schatzel, Samuel R. Shaw, Robert D. Heinl, James D. Hittle or Marine Corps Reserve officers John R. Blandford, Arthur B. Hanson, Lyford Hutchins, and William McCahill.
+During his assignment with that board, Hurst had the opportunity to cooperate with figures of modern Marine history such as: Merrill B. Twining, Victor H. Krulak, Merritt A. Edson, Robert E. Hogaboom, James E. Kerr, James C. Murray, Jonas M. Platt, DeWolf Schatzel, Samuel R. Shaw, Robert D. Heinl, James D. Hittle or Marine Corps Reserve officers John R. Blandford, Arthur B. Hanson, Lyford Hutchins, and William McCahill.

 He left Washington in June 1947 in order to attend Instructors' Orientation Course at the Marine Corps Schools, Quantico.
 Following the completion of the course, Hurst served as leadership section chief and officer in charge of the student battalion at the Basic School.
 His duty at Quantico ended in December 1949, when he was attached to the Swedish Language School at Washington Navy Yard and following the graduation in July 1950, he was ordered to Stockholm, Sweden, for duty as assistant naval attache for air at the American embassy.